 Boot space is very close to that of the petrol 4 Series, but rear-seat passengers might feel the squeeze

 The i4 is neither frustratingly impractical nor vastly spacious.
 Its five-door coupe body makes it more versatile than a regular four-door saloon, but its rakish roofline means boot space isn’t comparable to what you get in one of BMW’s Touring estates.

 While boot space is only slightly affected by the i4’s batteries (see below) and there's a good amount of kneeroom for even taller passengers in the rear, the battery does eat into foot space for those in the back.
 Its presence creates quite a large central hump and a narrow middle seat in the rear, so the i4 isn’t great for carrying three passengers in the back.
 Two adults will sit happily there, though.

-The i4 boasts a healthy 470 litres of boot space – which is only 10 down on the petrol-engined 4 Series Gran Coupe’s figure and better than the luggage capacity of key rivals the Tesla Model 3 and Polestar 2 – which combine the numbers for their front and rear load areas.
-The i4 has no under-bonnet storage, however: all you’ll find there is a large plastic panel covering a swathe of electrical components.
+The i4 boasts a healthy 470 litres of boot space – which is only 10 down on the petrol-engined 4 Series Gran Coupe’s figure and more space than key rivals the Tesla Model 3 and Polestar 2.
+However, unlike the Polestar or Tesla, there's no frunk or under-bonnet storage in the i4: all you’ll find there is a large plastic panel covering a swathe of electrical components.
 The rear seats do fold down, though, creating a total capacity of 1,290 litres.

 In This Review

 - 1VerdictThe electric equivalent to the BMW 3 Series offers refinement and comfort, along with exceptional build quality and infotainment; the M50 packs a punch worthy of its badge

 - 2Range, battery & chargingClaimed range numbers are promising, but depending on how you drive, the real-world figures aren’t quite as good